You Should Know About A Tarp- Lean-To Tent

 - Cut your rope in half.
 With the long side of your poncho, you tie half of the rope to a single corner grommet, the other rope half you tie it to the other corner grommet.

-- Attach a four-inch stick to each rope at around a 1/ 4″ to 3/ 4″ from the grommet.
+- Attach a four-inch pole to each rope at around a 1/ 4″ to 3/ 4″ from the grommet.
 These sticks keep rain from running down the ropes into your tent.

-- Tie the ropes to the trees using a round turn and two half hitches with quick release knot at around the height of your waist.
+- Tie the ropes to the trees using a round turn and two half hitches with a quick-release knot at around the height of your waist.

 - Spread the poncho out into the wind and then anchor the poncho to the ground.
 You do this by placing three sharp sticks right through the grommets straight into the ground.

-- Center Support- this is needed if you’re going to be using your lean to shelters for multiple nights or when harsh weather conditions are expected.
-To make the support stretch a rope between two upright sticks or trees which line up with poncho center.
+- Center Support- this is needed if you’re going to be using your lean-to shelters for multiple nights or when harsh weather conditions are expected.
+To make the support stretch, a rope between two upright sticks or trees lines up with the poncho center.